-Begin your adventure by departing to Amman, the capital city of Jordan.
-Amman is a blend between modern buildings and ancient ruins.
+The white limestone city of Amman is a blend between a modern bustling city and ancient ruins.
 Atop Jabal al-Qala’a hill, the historic Citadel includes the pillars of the Roman Temple of Hercules and the 8th-century Umayyad Palace complex, known for its grand dome overlook a commercial downtown district filled with souqs, restaurants and mosques.

-* Date dependent you will arrive into Amman either in the early morning of Day 2 on an overnight flight with early check-in guaranteed or in the late evening on Day 1.
+* Date dependent we will arrive into Amman either in the early morning of Day 2 on an overnight flight with early check-in guaranteed or in the late evening on Day 1.

 Local cooking class

 This evening let’s learn more about Jordanian culture and its people as we take part in a group cooking class at Beit Sitti, a family run business that aims to empower the community by hiring local women who demonstrate excellent kitchen skills.
-You will learn how to prepare a traditional Arabic meal including a main dish, salad, mezza and dessert along with some bread and lemonade.
-Once all the dishes are complete you can enjoy your creations as a group for your evening meal.
+Let’s learn how to prepare a traditional Arabic meal including a main dish, salad, mezza and dessert along with some bread and lemonade.
+Once all the dishes are complete let’s sit down and enjoy the fruits of our labour after as our evening meal!

 3 star hotel in Amman (2 nights)